iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/01-review-architecture-and-deploy-resources/assignment.md

 ## 4) Create Admin User to your Infoblox Portal Dashboard
 ===

-Pre-Step: User Creation (Live Event Only)
+# Pre-Step: User Creation

+There are two different flows depending on whether you are running this lab On-Demand or as part of a Live Event (Hot Pool).
+Please follow the correct path below.

+##  ▶️ Live Event (Hot Pool)

-[!IMPORTANT]
+> [!IMPORTANT]
 Live Event Only: If you are running this lab as part of a live event (Hot Pool), you must manually create your user before continuing.
-For On-Demand labs, your user is already created automatically — you can skip this step and go directly to Section 1.
+For On-Demand labs, your user is already created automatically — you can skip this step and go directly to On-Demand Section 1.

 1. In the Instruqt Shell tab, export your business email as an environment variable: